 The crescent shaped shore is cocooned in otherworldly rock formations.
 There’s no shortage of nooks and crannies for older kids to clamber around.
 And the gentle, shallow was is perfect for little paddlers.

-Playa de los Cocedores is tucked round Cala Bay about 20 minutes from Águilas in Murcia.
+Playa de los Cocedores is on Cala Bay about 20 minutes from Águilas in Murcia.

 The tiny, Cíes Archipelago on the north west coast of Spain is known locally as the ‘Galician Seychelles’.
 Hyperbole?
 Catch a ferry from the port of Vigo to Illa do Faro and make up your own mind.